sliday/100K-1M-in-10Y/chapters/monitoring.md

 ## Overview
 Total Portfolio: $100,000 initial + $2,000 monthly
-Goal: Systematic tracking and risk management of all positions
+Goal: Systematic tracking and risk management of all positions using barbell strategy

 ## Daily Monitoring (30 minutes)